 In 2010, Bill Gates challenged Rotary International to match his \$25 million donation to eradicate polio.
 Rotary in turn, challenged every Rotary Club around the world to come up with a fund raiser to answer that challenge.
 But long before that, one of our past presidents, Christopher Morrison (2004-2005) came up with the Helicopter Golf Ball Drop to raise money for The Rotary Foundation.
 The idea is to sell numbered golf balls for \$25 each to members throughout our District (6990 runs from the Broward/Palm Beach county line to Key West and includes Grand Bahama Island - some 2,200 members) and then drop them, from a helicopter, onto The Biltmore Golf Course.
 The three balls that land closest to the 9th hole win the three prizes.
-Since it's inception in 2004, the Helicopter Golf Ball Drop has raised more than \$500,000 for the eradication of Polio.
+Since it's inception in 2004, the Helicopter Golf Ball Drop has raised more than \$500,000 for The Rotary Foundation Annual Fund.
 Chris passed away unexpectedly in 2016 and District Officials named the Ball Drop in his honor.
 12. Fundraisers | From the Old Days The Rotary Club of Coral Gables has always been known for our generosity.
 We work hard to raise money for lots of worthy causes beyond Rotary Initiatives.
 And we do that by coming up with fund raisers.
 For 15 years, from 1992 through 2007, we produced the annual Rotary Promenade, a progressive dinner that visited different locations throughout Coral Gables.
 There was food and entertainment at each of the sites.
 Partiers were taken from one site to another by Trolley.
 We gave 85% of the proceeds from the Promenade to the Beneficiary of the year.
-The remaning 15% remained in our Club's Foundation, to help fund the many grants that we give out.
-BUT THAT'S NOT ALL ...
-Read More
+The remaining 15% remained in our Club's Foundation, to help fund the many grants that we give out.

-Gables Promenade 13.
+The Coral Gables Rotary Club presents a check for \$38,000 to the YMCA of Greater Miami for the rehabilitation and expansion of the Martin Luther King Jr. Child Development Center.
+On hand for the presentation were (from left) Sally Baumgartner, chair for the Feb.
+5 Gables Promenade Focus 2000 fund-raiser; Joe Lancaster, Gables Rotary Club president; Rotary International President Carlo Ravizzi from Italy; and Robin Shelley, YMCA chair.
+Read More 13.
 Charitable Donations | domestic and international Throughout the year, in addition to our Community and International Projects, we have made various grant donations to charitable organizations domestically and internationally.
 Read More 14.
 Exchange Programs | Group Study Exchange (GSE)